JanRSmit/HALS-Mechatronics/README.md

 #A preview of the actual machine now running measurements :
 ![Alt text](HALS-MECHATRONICS-2700-2300mm.jpg)
-The diameter is 2700mm, the heigt ~2300mm, the testobject shown is ~680mm high.
+The circumscribing diameter is 2700mm, the height ~2300mm, the testobject shown is ~680mm high.